zax456/PII_Advisor/Software_Engineering/README.md

     `'Success.
 Parsed contents and PIIs inserted into 2 tables.` 1 insertion is into the `jobseeker_documents` table, namely the `parsed_content_v2` column, while the other insertion is into the `pii` table, where the `pii_json` column stores the PIIs extracted.

+This takes in a jobseeker_document_id and performs insertion of masked resume and PIIs into the database.

 If there are errors, they will be returned to the terminal, and the error message would also be inserted into `tmp` table, which stores log messages for such situations.

 ```sh